Jury selection set for trial of former Connecticut governor Rowland

 NEW HAVEN Conn.
 (Reuters) - Jury selection begins Tuesday in U.S. District Court in Connecticut for the trial of former Governor John Rowland on charges of violating campaign laws by seeking back-room consulting jobs on two Republican congressional campaigns.

 Rowland, 57, who was forced to resign as governor a decade ago for corruption, pleaded not guilty in April to seven criminal counts in the latest case.
-The charges included conspiracy and falsifying records that accuse him of trying to conceal payments from two congressional campaigns he sought work from as a consultant from 2009 through 2012.
+The charges included conspiracy and falsifying records that accuse him of trying to conceal payments from two congressional campaigns he worked on as a consultant from 2009 through 2012.

 Prospective jurors will report Tuesday to court to begin the jury selection process and are scheduled to return next week, said Thomas Carson, a spokesman for federal prosecutors in New Haven, Connecticut.